csci50-cbutler/e28/independent-study/README.md

 		</body>
 	</html>

-A-Frame supports most well-known headsets including HTC Vive, Windows Mixed Reality, Google Daydream, cardboard goggles, Samsung Gear, and most Oculus brand headsets.
-It also supports augmented reality.
-It is not bound to basic 360° content but supports spatial or what A-Frame refers to as positional tracking that is managed by controllers.
+A-Frame supports most popular headsets including HTC Vive, Windows Mixed Reality, Google Daydream, cardboard goggles, Samsung Gear, and most Oculus brand headsets.
+It is not bound to basic 360° content and supports spatial tracking.
+A-Frame refers to spatial management as positional tracking,

 ### Positioning
 Because A-Frame does not require JavaScript, it is important to understand the concept of primitives.
-A-Frame embraces the [three.js entity-component system](https://en.wikipedia.org/wiki/Entity_component_system)and uses [primitives](https://aframe.io/docs/1.0.0/introduction/html-and-primitives.html) that describe the elements of a scene like `<a-box>` or `<a-sky>`.
+A-Frame embraces the [three.js entity-component system](https://en.wikipedia.org/wiki/Entity_component_system) and uses [primitives](https://aframe.io/docs/1.0.0/introduction/html-and-primitives.html) to describe the elements of a scene like `<a-box>` or `<a-sky>`.
 Within those tags are attributes that support the position of objects within those primitives.
 Here is another A-Frame sample using several primitives with the A-Frame *position* attribute to control an object on a page.

     <html>
 	    <head>